erez-o/docsforge/README.md

 Takes only a few minutes to get your documentation website up and running.

 - **Multiple docs formats**.
-Support docs in markdown, GitHub flavored commonmark, reStructuredText, AsciiDoc, Man, MediaWiki, ...
+Supports tutorial docs in markdown, GitHub flavored commonmark, reStructuredText, AsciiDoc, Man, MediaWiki, ...

-- **API code documentation, tailored for C/C++**.
+- **Automatic linking to APIs**
-Supports API documentation in multiple languages (uses doxygen's xml output).
-Supports projects with multiple languages (for example both C++ and python).
-Documentation pages are scanned to automatically detect api pages and creates links to them.
+No need to write markdown links to your APIs.
+Your docs are scanned and any keyword pattern matching your APIs is automatically linked.

 - **Highly configurable yaml configuration file**.
 Define which documentation files you wish to display, and over 20 configuration options to display only the important APIs your users should see.

 - **Docs are updated automatically.**.
-Your docs are rebuilt periodically and remain in sync with your repository.
+You can always rebuild whenever you want.
+If you forget, your docs will automatically be rebuilt every week and remain in sync with your repository.

 - **Multiple versions**.
 Host docs for multiple interesting branches or versions.
 For example, `master` and `v1.0`.